 This may include but is not limited to: a real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, social security number, driver’s license number or other similar identifiers.

-This may include information such as: physical characteristics or description, signature, telephone number, education, employment, employment history, insurance policy number, bank account number, or any other financial information medical information, or health insurance information.
+This may include information such as: physical characteristics or description, signature, telephone number, education, employment, employment history, equity grant and equity compensation data, insurance policy number, bank account number, or any other financial information medical information, or health insurance information.

 This may include, but is not limited to: sex, marital status, religion, veteran status, familial status, ethnicity and disability.

 |4.
 Customer Account Details / Commercial Information